 Applying pressure on this point for 3 to 5 minutes can do the trick.

-You can also visit Modern Reflexology to know more about pain relieving acupressure points.
+You can also visit Modern Reflexology to know more about pain-relieving acupressure points.

 Yoga is an Indian blessing that we should be thankful for.
 If you are experiencing period pain, there are four yoga poses that should be the first ones you try.
-Yoga has been proven to help reduce cramping and decrease pain for women, but if you’re really struggling with your period, talk to your doctor about other methods like ibuprofen or anti-inflammatories.
+Yoga has been proven to help reduce cramping and decrease pain for women, but if you’re really struggling with your period, talk to your doctor about other methods like ibuprofen or anti-inflammatory medications.

 I hope this list helped you overcome your period pain and that it is something you never have to worry about again.
 Remember that whatever works for you is the right choice, so keep trying new things until you find what works best for your body!